utk-team/utk/doc-sources/samplers/Sobol.md

 The Sobol sequence.
 Samples are generated from a binary product between the binary representation of their index and a matrix, generated from primitive polynomials.
 By default, uses Juo & Kuo tables [[JK03]](http://web.maths.unsw.edu.au/~fkuo/sobol/).

-The sequence is scrambled with Owen permutation [[Owe95]](https://statistics.stanford.edu/sites/default/files/EFS%20NSF%20464.pdf).
+The sequence can be scrambled with Owen's permutation [[Owe95]](https://statistics.stanford.edu/sites/default/files/EFS%20NSF%20464.pdf).

 For a more precise description of this sampler and its performances in terms of aliasing and discrepancy, please refer to the following web bundle [https://liris.cnrs.fr/ldbn/HTML_bundle/index.html](https://liris.cnrs.fr/ldbn/HTML_bundle/index.html).